 The tradition has come down to our days through our ancestors, who mostly recounted their experiences orally and continued to pass it down generations.
 However, the experiences are not limited to past stories; some of those experiences are recent.
 Today, it is part of Icelandic folklore and tradition, a tradition that is still very much alive in the land of fire and ice.

 There are statistics from 2007 confirming that 62% of Icelanders believe or think elves might exist.
 Roads have even been rerouted to avoid elf habitats, and tales of their interventions abound.
 However, this reading can be misleading.
 In reality, no more than 5% of Icelanders believe undoubtedly in elves.
 While the rest of society keeps a more neutral and skeptical position.
 They just don’t know, elves might or might not exist, who knows?

 The response to this question does not have a straightforward answer.
 Many Icelanders cannot even provide a “yes” or “no” answer.
-There is no black or white, there is a whole grey area.
+There is no black or white, there is a whole gray area.